MakeSchool-Tutorials/Rainbow-Checklist/P00-Python-Installation/content.md

 We are going to write a Python program that helps Captain Rainbow decide what he is going to wear.
 Everyday he has to decide what color each of his clothing items will be.
 While this is a fun task on the weekends, it can be extra challenging during the week when he is trying to get to work on time.

-**Some things to consider:**
+**Some things to consider:**<br>
-1. There are seven colors in the rainbow, and seven items of clothing to color.
+1. There are seven colors in the rainbow, and seven items of clothing to color.<br>
 2. He can never wear the same color on any of his items.
-If he is wearing a purple shoe, he cannot wear a second purple shoe.
+If he is wearing a purple shoe, he cannot wear a second purple shoe.<br>
-3. He must wear every color of the rainbow each day.
+3. He must wear every color of the rainbow each day.<br>

 Can you help make his mornings easier by developing an algorhythm that will make it easier to pick his clothes?